peter/tracking-pixel/README.md

 ## Viewing In-Memory Database Data in Development

-Show listing of recent tracking events in the database (used to expose in-memory database data during development):
+Show listing of recent tracking events in the database (intended for development only):

 ```sh
 curl http://localhost:3000/trackingEvents | jq .